tebl/C64-Mega-Switcher/README.md

 ![Components](https://github.com/tebl/C64-Mega-Switcher/raw/master/gallery/2019-07-30%2017.35.43.jpg)

 ## Using the switcher
 Firmly insert the switcher into the C64, making sure that it is inserted the whole way and fits firmly without feeling loose.
 When playing a game, if you encounter a game that expects a joystick inserted into the other port, just press the button for the port you want to use instead.
+The module supports alternate fire, in other words the second button that was found on the ill-fated Commodore 64 Games System console - this works, but I've so far only tested it with Robocop 2 on cartridge.

 **WARNING!**
  - Do **NOT** move any of the jumpers while the computer is switched on, doing so may cause damage to it.
 Always power off first!